All About Japanese Landscaping

 to stroll through their gardens.
 It consists of a path on the outside that

-acre or more of land will be needed.
-Water features play heavily in these types
+garden, an acre or more of land will be needed.
+Water features play heavily

 The Dry Zen Garden - Was not surprisingly created by Buddhist

-and sand.
-You have probably seen miniature Zen gardens that you can buy from a
+gravel and sand.
+You have probably seen miniature Zen gardens that you can

 The Island Style Garden - Traditionally this type of garden was